 Analyze & repair your 3D file with Sculpteo

-Owning a 3D file does not necessarily mean that it is printable.
-To be able to print a 3D file, there needs to be a number of characteristics which allow the 3D print to “read” the 3D file as a solid object or a set of solid objects.
-Once your have uploaded your 3D file onto your Sculpteo account, our tools allow you to ensure that your file can be 3D printed.
+Owning a 3D file does not necessarily means that it is printable.
+To be able to print a 3D file, there needs to be a number of characteristics allowing the 3D printer to “read” the 3D file as a solid object or a set of solid objects.
+Once you have uploaded your 3D file onto your Sculpteo account, our tools allow you to ensure that your file can be 3D printed.

 After loading of your 3D file, Sculpteo provides two services:

 The analyze of your 3d file is intended to provide an exhaustive list of reasons for the non-printability of your 3D file.
 Afterwards, we offer an automatic, semi-automatic or manual solution to fix it.

 When loading a 3D file, our tool automatically scans your 3D file to determine: